 Principle 3 – Promote ethical and responsible decision-making

-The Board has approved a Code of Conduct and a Code Of Business Ethics which are available on the Company’s website at www.netcommwireless.com/investors/corporate-governance/code-conduct and www.netcommwireless.com/investors/corporate-governance/code-business-ethics.
-All directors, executives and employees are required to comply with these Codes.
+The Board has approved a Code of Conduct a summary of which is available on the Company’s website at www.netcommwireless.com/investors/corporate-governance/code-conduct.
+All directors, executives and employees are required to comply with that Code.
 Failure to comply will result in disciplinary action and may include reprimand, formal warning, demotion or, in extreme cases, termination of employment.
-These Codes address expectations for conduct in the areas such as:

 - Confidential information